regen-network/testnets/kontraua/README.md

 $ make install
 ```

-To verify if installation was successful execute the following command:
+To verify if the installation was successful, execute the following command:
 ```
 $ xrnd version --long
 ```